bk138/droidVNC-NG/README.md

 * Ability to specify the port used.
 * Start of background service on device boot.
 * Reverse VNC.
+* Ability to connect to a UltraVNC-style Mode-2 repeater.

 ## Contributing